-Gillum suspends campaign activity amid tropical storm threat
+Gillum suspends campaign activity amid Florida tropical storm threat

 Gillum became Florida's first African-American nominee for governor when he won the Democratic primary in August.
 He is in a close race against former Rep. Ron DeSantis, who received the high-profile backing of President Donald Trump and won the Republican primary.

 Republicans have in the past been critical of Gillum's administration's response to prior storms.
+The Republican Party of Florida released two ads attacking Gillum specifically on his response to Hurricane Hermine in 2016.

 Related Content

-- Gillum suspends campaign activity amid tropical storm threat
+- Gillum suspends campaign activity amid Florida tropical storm threat

 - Andrew Gillum explains his victory